People

 Johannes Alneberg (PhD student).
 Presently at NGI/Scilifelab.

 Conny Sjöqvist (Postdoc).
-Presently at University of Turku.
+Presently at Åbo Akademi University.

 Yue Hu (PhD student).
-Presently at CTMR.
+Presently at Chinese Academy of Sciences.

 Luisa Hugerth (PhD student).
 Presently at Uppsala University.